Interwoven Family Care

 Is IFC therapy or clinical treatment?

-Do you work with families with higher support needs?
+Do you support more complex family needs?

 What does "adaptive" care mean?